bowang-lab/AMOS-MM-Solution/README.md

 ```
 For the vision model, we used the 3D ViT in [M3D](https://github.com/BAAI-DCAI/M3D).

-To change the LLM used, you have to change the checkpoint path in HuggingFace using the arguemnt `model_name_or_path`
+To change the LLM used, you have to change the checkpoint path in HuggingFace using the arguemnt `model_name_or_path`.

 The supported models are: `Phi3`, `Llama` famliy, `Gemma` famliy, `Qwen2`, and `Mistral`.
 If you change `model_name_or_path`, you have to also change `model_type` to the correct model type.